-Operating Expenses - For the twelve months ended December 31, 2022, total operating expenses from consolidated operations were higher as compared to the corresponding period in 2021 primarily due to higher development expenses and higher general and administrative expenses.
-Development expenses were higher mainly due to payroll for additional offshore technical personnel.
-Additionally, we hired additional onshore and offshore technical personnel to work on the development of an updated platform.
+Operating Expenses - For the twelve months ended December 31, 2023, total operating expenses from consolidated operations were lower as compared to the corresponding period in 2022 primarily due to lower development expenses, partially offset by higher general and administrative expenses.
+Development expenses were lower mainly due to lower bonus accruals, partially offset by hiring additional offshore technical personnel.
+Additionally, we hired additional U.S. and non-U.S. technical personnel to work on the development of an updated platform a portion of which is capitalized, however amounts not eligible for capitalization result in higher development expenses.
 General and administrative expenses increased due to higher salaries expenses due to an increase in headcount.
-Marketing expenses increased 20 percent in 2022.
-Our client base increased in 2022 and 2021 with minimal marketing efforts as we continue to have prospects contact us via online searches and industry referrals; however, we will continue to re-evaluate our marketing expenditures as needed to competitively position the Processing Services business.
+Marketing expenses decreased 8 percent in 2023.
+Our client base increased in 2023 and 2022 with minimal marketing efforts as we continue to have prospects contact us via online searches and industry referrals; however, we will continue to re-evaluate our marketing expenditures as needed to competitively position the Processing Services business.
+We added sales personnel in the fourth quarter of 2023 that will result in increased future marketing expenses.

-Investment Income (Loss) - Investment Income (Loss) was a loss of \$1,144,000 in 2022 and loss of \$172,000 in 2021.
-The 2022 investment losses primarily relate to a fourth quarter 2022 impairment charge on an equity method investment, partially offset by income on equity method investments.
-Investment losses in 2021 relate to losses on equity method investments, we did not record any impairments in 2021.
+Investment Income (Loss) - Investment Income (Loss) was a loss of \$1,579,000 in 2023 and loss of \$1,144,000 in 2022.
+The 2023 investment losses primarily relate to the \$1,000,000 impairment charge on a cost method investment in the third quarter of 2023 and equity method losses of \$773,000.
+The 2022 investment losses primarily relate to a fourth quarter 2022 impairment charge of \$1,450,000 on an equity method investment, partially offset by income on equity method investments.
+Our investments are discussed further in Note 4.

-Other Income, net - Other Income, net was \$226,000 in 2022 and \$277,000 in 2021.
-The decrease is primarily due to lower interest income resulting from lower cash balances, partially offset by higher interest rates.
+Other Income, net - Other Income, net was \$765,000 in 2023 and \$226,000 in 2022.
+The increase results from higher interest rates and higher cash balances in the 2023 period.

-Income Taxes - We recorded income tax expense of \$5,154,000 and \$2,724,000 in 2022 and 2021, respectively, an effective tax rate of 27.1% and 23.2% in 2022 and 2021, respectively.
-The increase in our effective tax rate was primarily due to higher income in foreign locations, partially offset by a higher foreign tax credit.
+Income Taxes - We recorded income tax expense of \$1,102,000 and \$5,154,000 in 2023 and 2022, respectively, an effective tax rate of 24.5% and 27.1% in 2023 and 2022, respectively.
+The decrease in our effective tax rate was primarily due to higher income in lower tax foreign locations.
 We expect our future effective tax rate to be within the range of 25-27%.